-Similarly, extreme temperatures or sudden temperature changes cause leaves to drop and your monstera leaves to yellow.
-Place your plant in a warm spot or an ideal spot with tropical temperatures, preferably 65-80° F (18-27°C.) You will always want to place your plant away from any cold drafts and dry heat vents.
+Similarly, extreme temperatures or sudden temperature changes cause leaves to drop, and your Monstera leaves are yellow.
+Place your plant in a warm or ideal spot with tropical temperatures, preferably 65-80° F (18-27°C.) You will always want to place your plant away from cold drafts and dry heat vents.

 5. Transplant Stress

 If you’ve just repotted your Monstera plant and its leaves start turning yellow, this might be caused by transplant stress.
-Such stress might be because of transplanting at the wrong time of the year, moving the plant to a different soil type, root damage, wrong soil pH, any big temperature drops, exposing the roots for too long before re-planting, or moving it to a different location.
+Plant stress might be because of transplanting at the wrong time of the year, moving the plant to a different soil type, root damage, or wrong soil pH.
+A plant could also get stressed out by any big temperature drops, exposing the roots for too long before re-planting or rapidly moving them to a different location.
 Some plants can be susceptible to environmental changes.

-As a result, the plant may require some time to recover and adapt to the new changes.
-Meanwhile, you can pamper the plant by ensuring it has enough drainage, enough water, putting it back to its earlier location, or removing the dead leaves.
+As a result, the plant may need to recover and adapt to the new changes.
+Meanwhile, you can pamper the plant by ensuring it has enough drainage enough water, putting it back to its earlier location, or removing the dead leaves.

 6. Fungus Infection